tiwariarjun91/Parallel-Programming-OpenMP/README.md

 # Parallel-Programming-OpenMP
-Introduction to parallel programming got shared memory space with OpenMP in C language
+Introduction to parallel programming with shared memory space using OpenMP in C language